el-harkaoui-chaymae/Weather-Data-Analysis/README.md

-In my weather data analysis project, I dedicated efforts to dissecting annual weather-related data from the year 2012.
+In this project, I dedicated efforts to dissecting annual weather-related data from the year 2012.
 The objective is to gain a deeper understanding of the prevailing conditions, fostering a clear view for better decision-making.
 The project unfolds through various stages :

 🔴 Data Collection :